blushingpenguin/Fluent.Net/README.md

 To compile the code and run the tests just open the solution in Visual Studio 2017 Community Edition.
-To generate a code coverage report then run cover.bat from the solution directory.
+To generate a code coverage report run cover.bat from the solution directory.